apmcleod/harmonic-inference/README.md

 This is the repository for our ISMIR 2021 paper "A Modular System for the Harmonic Analysis of Musical Scores using a Large Vocabulary".

 ## Citing
-If you use this code, please cite using the following Bibtex:
+If you use this code, or refer to the paper, please cite it using the following Bibtex:

 ```
 @inproceedings{McLeod:21,